kormang/react-native-image-gallery/README.md

 `pageMargin` | Blank space to show between images | `number` | `0`
 `onPageSelected` | Fired with the index of page that has been selected | `function` `onPageScrollStateChanged` | Called when page scrolling state has changed, see [scroll state and events](#scroll-state-and-events) | `function`
-`onPageScroll` | Scroll event, see [scroll state and events](#scroll-state-and-events) | `function` `scrollViewStyle` | Custom style for the `FlatList` component | `object` | `{}`
-`onSingleTapConfirmed` | Fired after a single tap | `function`
+`onResponderMove` | Fired with gestureState and current page scale level, when user starts to move slide | `function` `onResponderRelease` | Fired with the gestureState, when user releases | `function` `onPageScroll` | Scroll event, see [scroll state and events](#scroll-state-and-events) | `function` `scrollViewStyle` | Custom style for the `FlatList` component | `object` | `{}` `onSingleTapConfirmed` | Fired after a single tap | `function`